DrSmile444/eslint-config-naming/docs/introduction.md

 # Introduction

-**@drsmile444/eslint-config-naming** is a focused ESLint configuration that enforces consistent, readable naming conventions for TypeScript projects.
+**eslint-config-naming** is a focused ESLint configuration that enforces consistent, readable naming conventions for TypeScript projects.
 It's built on the principle that naming is one of the hardest—and most important—aspects of software development.

 ## Why naming matters